EvyBongers/dotfiles/README.md

 **gbt**

-- In order for UTF-8 characters to render, DejaVuSansMono Nerd font is required (See https://github.com/jtyr/gbt#fonts-and-colors for more information)
+- In order for UTF-8 characters to render, Nerd fonts are required (See https://github.com/jtyr/gbt#fonts-and-colors for more information)

 _Required software for graphical environments listed below_